spree-contrib/spree_active_shipping/README.markdown

 Spree::ActiveShipping::Config[:handling_fee]
 </pre>

 This property allows you to set a global handling fee that will be added to all calculated shipping rates.
+Specify the number of cents, not dollars.

 Future Development
 ------------------